How to Install psql on Mac, Ubuntu, Debian, Windows

 apt package manager:

-Note: That this only installs the psql client and not the PostgreSQL database.
+Note: This only installs the psql client and not the PostgreSQL database.

 Install Windows 10